Working DC battery to AC inverter projects we have built:

 Statistics:

 An example of a custom made, off grid home power system for a modest electrical demand.
-The four Surette S-600 batteries have a nominal capacity of 500 amp hours at 24 volts.
-They are charged by a back up diesel generator, or the LH 1000 low head hydro turbine, or a yet to be installed solar array.
+The four Surette S-550 batteries have a nominal capacity of 428 amp hours at 24 volts.
+They are charged by a back up diesel generator, or the LH 1000 low head hydro turbine, or in the summer by a solar array.

 The owner and the new hydro turbine during construction.
 The power house and penstock was installed by the owner.